Agile software development at a glance

 Reasons for using Agile

-Because of above principles, Agile practitioners the world over have recognized several top convincing reasons for using Agile as announced in the latest 12th annual State of Agile Report 2018, including:
+Because of the above principles, Agile practitioners the world over have recognized several top convincing reasons for using Agile as announced in the latest 12th annual State of Agile Report 2018, including:

 - Accelerate software delivery – 75%